Meet the Team and Get To Know Our Mission

 Lisa Newman, Secretary

-Kylie Wiltjer graduated from Valparaiso University with a degree in Elementary Education.
-She currently works as a Manager of Consultant Business Tools at Pampered Chef.
-She has 19+ years in Sales and Sales Management experience and was a small business owner for 3 years where she gained experience with marketing, customer service, website development, and branding.
+Kylie Mar graduated from Valparaiso University with a degree in Elementary Education.
+She currently works as Manager of Consultant Business Tools at Pampered Chef.
+She has 20+ years of Sales Management and Training experience, and loves problem solving and brainstorming solutions to help her clients.
 Kylie has held various volunteer roles including 7+ years with the PTA.
 Her experiences with the PTA include being a room parent, developing and delivering Art Awareness lessons, teaching Junior Achievement business curriculum and was a teacher for 7 years.
 Kylie provided Kim with emotional support during her 2011 cancer journey.
 She was one of Kim’s biggest cheerleaders when Kim announced plans to establish Send A Smile Today™.
-Kylie currently lives in Illinois with her husband Pete and their two children.
+Kylie has two grown children and lives in Tennessee with her husband Ivan and their three cats.

 Joy Macdonald, Director-at-Large